yhoogstrate/flaimapper/README.md

 ### Multi-mapping

 Some small ncRNAs have multiple genomic copies or share identical regions of their sequence with others.
 Reads that align to such a location(s) are called multi-map reads, since they have multiple candidate genomic origins.
 There are several strategies to deal with a multi-map read.
-Imagine we detected a read 6 times and it aligns 100% correctly to 3 different ncRNA annotations.
+Imagine we detected a read 6 times and it aligns 100% correctly to 3 different ncRNAs (multi-map regions).
 There are several strategies to deal with this situation:

-1.	**All reads are assigned to only of the multi-map locations.** In this case you would have 1 location with 6 reads, and two locations with 0 reads.
+1.	**All reads are assigned to only one of the multi-map locations.** In this case you would have 1 location with 6 reads, and two locations with 0 reads.
 Disadvantage: you're (most likely) under-representing the other locations.
 2.	**All reads are mapped to all multi-map locations.** In this case you would end up with 6 aligned reads mapped to each of the 3 locations.
 This means that the total number of aligned reads has been multiplied with the number of multi-maps (3*6=18).
 Disadvantage: you're most likely over-representing most/all of the locations.
-3.	**All reads are proportionally or randomly distributed over all multi-map locations.** In you do this proportionally, you would end up with 2 aligned reads for each of the 3 locations.
-Disadvantage: for all locations you're (most likely) either over- or under- representing them.
+3.	**All reads are proportionally or randomly distributed over all multi-map locations.** If you do this proportionally, you would end up with 2 aligned reads for each of the 3 locations.
+Disadvantage: for all locations you're (most likely) either over- or under- representing them since.

-Each of these strategies have their own assumptions and their own disadvantages.
-It is difficult to state which strategy is the best, also because this may be dependent on where you want to use it for.
-In the case that you want to enlist all possible fragments in your experiment, we propose to use strategy 2.
+Each of these strategies are based upon different assumptions and have their own disadvantages.
+It is difficult to state which strategy is the best, also because this may be dependent on where you want to use the outcome for.
+In case you want to enlist all possible fragments in your sample(s), we propose to use strategy 2.
 A single multi-map read, as measured by the sequencer, can not be unambiguously indicate its true genomic origin.
-Therefore, we believe that by retaining as much as possible multi-map reads, flaimapper will probably report as many as possible scenario's and annotate all possibilities rather missing some because of underrepresentation.
-Surely, down-stream research can still validate a fragment annotation in a multi-map region if neccesairy.
+Therefore, we believe that by retaining as much as possible multi-map reads, flaimapper will probably report as many as possible scenario's and annotate all possibilities.
+Since the intention is to enlist all possibilities, we would rather find a fragment more often due to its homology than missing some because of underrepresentation.
+Surely, down-stream research can still validate a fragment annotation in a multi-map region if necessary.

 ### Alignment indexing